 Keep the manufactured juice in a cool dry place

 If you purchase juice in bulk, store the cartons away from direct sunlight.
 The warm conditions reduce their shelf life.
+Store it a at cool and dry place see Cool and Portable for more information.

 Once satisfied, don’t leave your juice on the countertop or cupboard.
 Simply refrigerate.
 Hot days are particularly tricky since food generally gets spoilt fast when temperatures are high.
 Additionally, cold oranges used during the juicing process are much better than those at room temperature.